RobbinRimal/recipy/BBT_DOCUMENT.md

 | 5      | 3       | Every teacher must get at least one class a day if they have a time slot.|What if there are 5 teachers with no meetings in that day.|
 |4|4|After every teacher has got class a day then we check their number of time slots as a priority to assign|What if all the teachers has at least one class in that day.Simon: 1 timeslot:10, Karl: 1 timeslot:9, Ram:1 timeslot:8 - Use the one that provides more available timeslot?|
 |3|5|Check the usage of timeslots of each teacher, the lower ones get the first priority|What if there are multiple teachers who has similar timeslots and similar booking percentage.|

+These condition are all set by the system during the booking phase transmitted from websocke protocol.